 - After 15 mins, remove the skin from the blanched almonds and keep aside.

 - Meanwhile, heat a pan and dry roast flax seeds for 1 min until fragrant, take off pan and let it cool.
 Transfer to a bowl and keep aside.

-- In a mixer jar or a food processor, add blanched almonds, roasted flax seeds, garlic, avocado pulp, sea salt, 2 tbsp lemon juice, 1/4 cup olive oil and grind to a smooth paste.
+- In a mixer jar or a food processor, add blanched almonds, roasted flax seeds, garlic, avocado pulp, sea salt, 2 tablespoon lemon juice, ¼ cup olive oil and grind to a smooth paste.

 - Now add basil leaves and pulse at regular intervals.
 This will prevent the leaves from darkening and turning the pesto black.